ngk2017/ncfunderhack/about-the-hackathon.md

 - Open-source repo devoted to crowdfunding + blockchain utilities
-- First-person discussion of how to approach a legal hacking problem -- this README
+- First-person discussion of how to approach a legal hacking problem
-- Legal research resources to get lawyers and developers on same page
+- Legal research resources to get lawyers, businesspeople, investors and developers on same page
 - Machine readable NC crowdfunding legal exemplar forms
 - Draft whitepaper on legal+policy reasons for intrastate blockchain crowdfunding
 - Tech exemplars